DinoChiesa/Apigee-CustomPolicy-AesCrypto/bundle/README.md

  -d 'The quick brown fox jumped over the lazy dog.'
 ```

-This generates a key and IV from the passphrase, using a default number of iterations in PBKDF2.
+This generates a key and IV from the passphrase, using a default number of
+iterations in PBKDF2.
 It uses the default salt, which is "Apigee-IloveAPIs".
+It
-It then applies these values to the AES algorithm to encrypt the payload.
+then applies these values to the AES algorithm to encrypt the payload.

 To decrypt data using a passphrase, invoke the proxy like so:

 ```
 curl -i -H 'content-type: text/plain' -X POST \
  "$endpoint/aes-crypto/decrypt1?passphrase=Secret123&source_encoding=base64" \
- -d 'rZjFqahLBx/RdlqkNv8QpryerhWBnUaVOfi1MzTd6MSZFGLBGLF0+TGvppIcYTSL'
+ --data-urlencode 'rZjFqahLBx/RdlqkNv8QpryerhWBnUaVOfi1MzTd6MSZFGLBGLF0+TGvppIcYTSL'
 ```

-Again, the above generates the appropriate key and IV from the passphrase and salt, then uses those to decrypt.
+Again, the above generates the appropriate key and IV from the passphrase and
+salt, then uses those to decrypt.

 ## Encrypt and Decrypt with an Explicitly-provided Key and IV